Why is ISS the best scoping course?

 What contacts does Linda have in the reporting profession?

 Due to being involved on scopist committees with NCRA, I have made many contacts with NCRA staff.
 Because of speaking at several national and state conventions, as well as being the editor of the “Scoping” column for the JCR, my name is very well known.
 With visibility tends to come credibility.
 I use my reputation and standing in the profession to the benefit of my students and graduates wherever possible.
 I often get referrals from reporters I don’t even know, and I am happy to pass reporter contacts on to my group.
-ISS also gives graduates opportunities to get their faces and names before the reporters, which is one of the best forms of marketing there is.

 How do graduates of the course and professionals in the field feel about ISS?